apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

-The fourth feature signifies creation of new data.
-An example of a mutation would look like:
+The **fourth feature** signifies creation of new data.
+An example of a mutation for booking a trip would look like:

 ```js
 mutation bookTrip {